 Despite the recent military conflict between Kyiv and Kremlin-backed separatists in the Donbas region, there are certain striking similarities between Russia and Ukraine.
 Take, for example, traditional rural life.
 In the Russian city of Novgorod, visitors may see a recreation of a traditional rural town.
 To the outside observer, Pyrohovo […]

 From stained glass to sculpture, riding the Moscow metro evokes ties to the old Soviet Union.

 Even as war rages in eastern Ukraine between Russian-backed separatists and Kyiv, commuters may take in the sight of supposedly bucolic Ukrainian life at Kievskaya, a Soviet-era metro stop in Moscow.

 Traveling in the Moscow metro provides a keen reminder of old Soviet days.
 Take, for example, the Byelorusskaya metro station, where visitors may taken in vintage mosaics depicting Belorussians who are happy and content within the old Soviet state.

 In Moscow, some of the vestiges of the old Soviet Union are still apparent.
-Take, for example, Soviet nostalgia at a local hockey arena.
 Far beneath the surface, people may visit an old Soviet nuclear bunker.